clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/The Dreamweavers Guild.md

 • **Driftway Mapping:** Documenting the natural pathways that connect [dreams](Dreams.md), ensuring safe traversal and preventing misuse.

-• **Dream Catcher Crafting:** The creation and maintenance of dream catchers, the artifacts that enable shared dreaming and team-based missions.
+• **Dreamcatcher Crafting:** The creation and maintenance of dreamcatchers, the artifacts that enable shared dreaming and team-based missions.

 **The Dreamscape’s Mysteries**